kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

 If you don't already have an account, create one at https://www.duckdns.org/.
 Create a subdomain for your vaultwarden instance (e.g., `my-vw.duckdns.org`) and set its IP to your vaultwarden host's private IP (e.g., `192.168.1.100`).
 Make note of your account's token (a string in [UUID](https://en.wikipedia.org/wiki/UUID) format).
 Caddy will need this token to solve the DNS challenge.

-Create a file named `Caddyfile` (captial C and no file extention) in the same directory where the caddy executable is located with the following content and replace the port of `localhost:` by the one used by your vaultwarden in its `ROCKET_PORT=` directive (vaultwarden's default rocket_port is 8001):
+Create a file named `Caddyfile` (capital C and no file extention) in the same directory where the caddy executable is located with the following content and replace the `localhost:` port by the one used by your vaultwarden in its `ROCKET_PORT=` directive (vaultwarden's default rocket_port is 8001):

 ```
 {$DOMAIN}:443 {